Posted in September 2008

 River City Ministry

-Mark is the 50th person to give his life to Christ through RCM this year (not that we’re counting :p).
+Mark is the 50th person to give his life to Christ through RCM this year.
 Shortly after his conversation with Anthony, Mark was baptized.

 Anthony sends out encouraging email stories of lifechange like this on a regular basis.
 If you’d like to start receiving them in your inbox, send a message to awoodxulon@yahoo.comrequesting to be added to the MissionMessage mailing list.